-Allens has been carbon neutral since 2014 and was the first Australian law firm to achieve certification through the Australian Government's Carbon Neutral Program.
+Allens has been carbon neutral since 2014 and was the first Australian law firm to achieve certification through the Australian Government's Climate Active Carbon Neutral Program.
 We've been able to reduce our carbon footprint to zero by taking measures to reduce our greenhouse gas emissions and, offsetting the emissions we can't avoid by purchasing carbon offsets through the Qantas Future Planet program.

 An additional benefit of the firm's support for carbon offsetting programs is the opportunity it gives our people to contribute to projects – including Babinda – in a practical, hands-on way.